xiaolai/insidebar-ai/MANUAL_TESTING.md

 1. Navigate to any webpage (e.g., https://wikipedia.org)
 2. Select some text (e.g., a paragraph)
 3. Right-click on the selected text
-4. Hover over "Open in insidebar.ai"
+4. Hover over "Send to insidebar.ai"
 5. Click "ChatGPT"

 **Expected Result:**